dsi full logo

 Digital Scholarship Initiatives Unit:

-A. Miller, Associate Professor and Digital Scholarship Librarian
+A. Miller, Professor and Digital Scholarship Librarian

 Ken Middleton, Professor and Digital Projects Librarian